lostfictions/znv/README.md

 ## Status

-Unstable.
-There may be breaking changes before v1.0.0.
+Unstable: znv has not yet hit v1.0.0, and per semver there may be breaking changes in minor versions before the v1.0.0 release.
+Any (known) breaking changes will be documented in release notes. znv is used in production in several services at the primary author's workplace.
+Feedback and suggestions about final API design are welcome.

 ## Contents